Norton Logo

 The year 1960 was a special one in history.
 The first mass-produced Manxman superbike was launched.
 One of Norton’s most famous bikes.
 The 650cc twin-cylinder.
 It was exported to America, Europe, and even Australia.

 The lowering of the t and the appearance of its top stroke below the wave also pointed to the special slimline frames developed in the 1960s.
-They reduced the distance between the rider’s knees and allowed for comfortable bike handling for short riders.
+They reduced the distance between the rider’s knees, allowing for comfortable bike handling for shorter riders.

 In addition to the slant, the two O’s got rectangular inner holes reminiscent of battery caps and bolts.
 The pairing emphasis spoke of two cylinders.
-The appearance of such models allowed the brand to keep up with its multi-cylinder Italian competitors at the races.
+The appearance of such models enabled the brand to keep pace with its multi-cylinder Italian competitors on the racetrack.

 1972 – 2006